 Part 1022 of Title 10 of the Code of Federal Regulations establishes policy and procedures for compliance with Executive Order 11988, Floodplain Management, and Executive Order 11990, Protection of Wetlands.

-The site-wide wetland survey report was completed and submitted to the Corps of Engineers in 1996.
-There are 41 jurisdictional wetlands and four non-jurisdictional wetlands totaling 34.361 acres at PORTS.
-During 2012, no DOE activities were conducted in jurisdictional wetlands.
+A site-wide wetland survey report was completed and submitted to the Corps of Engineers in 1996.
+The 1996 survey identified 41 jurisdictional wetlands and four non-jurisdictional wetlands totaling 34.361 acres at PORTS.